inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

     Asynchronous tests using pytest to check time updates every time you refresh the page.

+    The application includes tests that checks that time updates every time when user refresh the page.

 1. **Environment management**

     Use environment to control timezone of time to show.